 3. Stick With One Idea Per Infographic

-Sticking to one idea is a good way to ensure that your graphic doesn’t seem overly complicated or confusing, especially if you’re using more than three colors or fonts in your graphic.
+Sticking to one idea is a good way to ensure your graphic doesn’t seem overly complicated or confusing, especially if you use more than three colors or fonts.
 If you try to fill too much into one image, it’s difficult for the reader to understand and engage with what you’ve made.

 On one hand, this approach can affect readability.
 On the other hand, it confuses the purpose of the infographic.